Advanced Mentoring Program

 Join the Advanced Mentoring Program: Mastering Engagement through Group Coaching and Mentoring.

 Want to take your practice to the next level?
 Co-create your own learning journey and topics to explore with a collaborative group of 12 peers, guided by an industry leading group Mentor, in this new approach to your professional development at the Advanced Level of Engagement Practice.

-Applications for the program close 14 February 2023.
-Apply today!
+Applications for the program will open in February 2024.

 This is your opportunity to:

 - Connect with other practitioners and strengthen networks in a collaborative environment

 - Benefit from your group Mentor’s expertise and the experience in the room

 - Apply learning to your ongoing work

 This exclusive program will only be run once in 2024.